kortnismith/kortnismith.github.io/README.md

 # kortnismith.github.io

 # First git repo created.
-Not sure if this has to be for the site...
+Currently in use as index file for temp under construction site.